ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 ---
-title: How to get involved with rOpenSci
+title: How to participate with rOpenSci
 author: Yanina Bellini Saibene
 date: '2022-09-07T00:00:01-07:00'
 slug: contributing-ropensci